-Lobby Lounge at the InterContinental - if you don't mind the lobby atmos (it's recently been renovated and has a more demure tone) and live band - it's one of the best places for a eye-level, front-row harbour view (like being on a ferry without the wind and the sea sickness) and the food & drink ain't too shabby either.
+Lobby Lounge at the InterContinental - if you don't mind the lobby atmos (it's recently been renovated and has a more demure tone) and live band - it's one of the best places for a eye-level, front-row harbour view (like being on a ferry without the wind, humidity and sea sickness) and the food & drink ain't too shabby either.

 Duddell's - a short but sweet cocktail list, but pretty pricey.
 Beautiful space.

 The Globe - a proper pub and the place to go for craft beers.